Ayush412/KILO/README.md

 - Post content and images as well as comment on other users' posts
 - Delete your posts and comments on other posts
 - Perform Yoga with the help of machine learning to track your posture
-- E-wallet to pay for gym subscriptions and services
 - View graphs based on your daily steps and calories burnt
 - Earn special badges upon completion of workouts
+- E-wallet to pay for gym subscriptions and services (under development)

 ## Tools Used